networkdynamics/PolNeAR/README.md

-All annotators were trained in two 2-hour periods, in which they reviewed the the guidelines (see /annotation-guidelines/guidelines.pdf).  after each major section in the guidelines, we conducted a group discussion amongst the annotators to answer any questions and rectify any misconceptions.  annotators were provided practice 2 practice articles as practice annotation.
+All annotators were trained in two 2-hour periods, in which they reviewed the the guidelines (see /annotation-guidelines/guidelines.pdf).  after each major section in the guidelines, we conducted a group discussion amongst the annotators to answer any questions and rectify any misconceptions.
+Annotators were provided practice 2 practice articles as practice annotation.

-annotators were then provided the templates document (/annotation-guidelines/templates.pdf), which was designed to provide quick reference and examples to guide annotation.
+Annotators were then provided the templates document (/annotation-guidelines/templates.pdf), which was designed to provide quick reference and examples to guide annotation.

-after annotating the practice articles, we discussed the annotations as a group, using the existing language in the guidelines to resolve disagreements or misconceptions.
+After annotating the practice articles, we discussed the annotations as a group, using the existing language in the guidelines to resolve disagreements or misconceptions.

-near the end of the second training session, annotators were shown examples in /annotation-guidelines/guidelines-training-interactive.pdf, and asked to describe how they would annotate it.  the examples were designed to be difficult, but to have a correct answer according to the guidelines.
+Near the end of the second training session, annotators were shown examples in /annotation-guidelines/guidelines-training-interactive.pdf, and asked to describe how they would annotate it.
+The examples were designed to be difficult, but to have a correct answer according to the guidelines.

 ### Training Articles